x1-labs/tachyon/docs/src/operations/guides/vote-accounts.md

 ### Vote Account Authorized Withdrawer

 No special handling or timing considerations are required.
-Use the `solana vote-authorize-withdrawer-checked` command as needed.
+Use the `x1 vote-authorize-withdrawer-checked` command as needed.

 ### Consider Durable Nonces for a Trustless Transfer of the Authorized Voter or Withdrawer